Asking for repairs

 The law says landlords have to make sure the place you're renting is in good repair and reasonable condition before you move in.
 They also have to take care of repairs while you're renting.

-If anything breaks or stops working while you're renting you may be able to get your landlord to fix it.
-If things break or are damaged because of things you've done, though, you're responsible for paying for the damage.
+If anything breaks or stops working while you're renting, you may be able to get your landlord to fix it.
+If you break or damage something, though, you're responsible for paying for the damage.

 There are two kinds of repairs: "urgent" and "general".
-The Tenants Union of Victoria repairs for rented homess page has an explanation about the difference between urgent and general repairs and how to ask for repairs from your landlord, but here's a quick overview.
+Tenants Victoria has information about repairs for rented homes.
+They explain the difference between urgent and general repairs and how to ask for repairs from your landlord.

-If a repair is urgent, your landlord has to arrange to have it fixed within 2-3 days of being told about it.
-If they haven't arranged repairs, you can arrange them yourself and either pay for them, then ask your landlord to reimburse you, or get the bill sent to your landlord.
+If a repair is urgent, your landlord has to arrange to have it fixed within 2 to 3 days of being told about it.
+If they haven't arranged repairs, you can arrange repairs yourself.
+If you pay for these repairs, your landlord should reimburse you.

 Urgent repairs are things like:

-- Any damage that makes your house unsafe
+- any damage that makes your home unsafe.

 General (non-urgent) repairs

 If a repair isn't urgent, the landlord or property manager has 14 days to arrange for repairs.
-If they don't arrange repairs in that time, you can report them to Consumer Affairs Victoria to negotiate for repairs to be made on your behalf.
+If they don't arrange repairs in that time, you can ask Consumer Affairs Victoria (CAV) to negotiate for repairs to be made on your behalf.
+CAV will always ask you to prove that you've already tried to resolve the dispute by speaking to your landlord.

-For residential tenants living in Victoria who require information on their legal rights.
+For residential tenants living in Victoria who require information or help with their legal rights around renting.

 This free app has heaps of advice for renters, including email templates for requests like repairs to the property that can help smooth communication between renters and landlords/property managers.